 - Regular/Normal: This setting uses a fast agitation speed for sturdy items like towels and washcloths.
 It’s great for everyday clothes that aren’t overly delicate.

 - Delicate: Use this setting for items that need gentle care.
-It uses a slower agitation and shorter wash cycle, ideal for washing baby clothes separately in cold water on a delicate cycle.
+It uses a slower agitation and shorter wash cycle, which is ideal for washing baby clothes separately in cold water on a delicate cycle.

 - Permanent Press: Designed for synthetic fibres, this setting prevents wrinkles with a cool-down period at the end.